ankilangs/ankilangs/content/_index.md

 Motivation:

 * Many languages decks are unstructured, incomplete or even contain errors
-* Collaboration (sending in improvements) is frequently not possible or cumbersome (e.g. send an e-mail with suggestions)
+* Collaboration (sending in corrections) is frequently not possible or cumbersome (via e-mail)
+* The origin of the content is frequently unclear and may violate copyright laws, making it unsuitable for investing more work.

 Goals:

 * Prioritize quality over quantity.
-Incorrect information or errors are a no go.
+Incorrect information or errors are a no-go.
 * Encourage and simplify collaboration to involve many people around the world to create and continously improve these decks
-* Make the decks a growing project for learning any language of the world
 * Create content with permissive open source licenses for easy use and re-use.

+If you would like to help, please get in touch!

 Contact: info@anki-langs.org